 About Hillside Elementary

-Welcome to Hillside Elementary.
 Our school is located in the Historic Valley Junction neighborhood and emphasizes our four pillars of Respect, Responsibility, Safety, and Caring.
 As we partner with families and community members, we strive to provide educational opportunities that will prepare our students for post-secondary training, careers, and life beyond Hillside.
-Our staff seeks to engage students at a deeper level of inquiry and understanding that can be achieved with strong educational approaches.
+Our team seeks to engage students at a deeper level of inquiry and understanding that can be achieved with strong educational approaches.
 We believe that engaging academics, positive community, culturally-responsive teaching and family partnerships will help our students be successful in their life journey.

 713 8th Street